 Policy shows as "Not applicable": Confirm the device is Entra-joined (not hybrid-joined).
 Run dsregcmd /status on the device and check AzureAdJoined: YES.

 Password not escrowing: Confirm LAPS is enabled in Entra Device Settings at the tenant level.
 Check the device event log under Applications and Services Logs > Microsoft > Windows > LAPS > Operational.
+Event ID 10020 indicates the policy was received; Event ID 10023 confirms escrow success; Event ID 10027 indicates an escrow failure with an error code.

 Legacy LAPS conflicts: If the device shows a LAPS policy conflict, check for the presence of the legacy LAPS.exe or AdmPwd.dll.
 Remove the legacy agent and run a policy sync.
+The native LAPS CSP and the legacy LAPS Group Policy extension cannot run simultaneously.

 Microsoft Intune